Paul Blomfield Former MP for Sheffield Central

-I spoke against the Nationality and Border Bill in Parliament, which puts the Home Secretary’s ‘New Plan for Immigration’ into law. spoke out about the dangers of the Home Secretary’s New Plan for Immigration when it was published, highlighting the ‘cynical’ nature of an announcement of a new system predicated on safe and legal routes, without providing any details on such pathways to asylum.
+I spoke against the Nationality and Border Bill in Parliament, which puts the Home Secretary’s ‘New Plan for Immigration’ into law.
+I spoke out about the dangers of the Home Secretary’s New Plan for Immigration when it was published, highlighting the ‘cynical’ nature of an announcement of a new system predicated on safe and legal routes, without providing any details on such pathways to asylum.

 So I was particularly disappointed, although not surprised, to see that in all the many pages of the Borders Bill, there’s no new detail on additional safe and legal routes, a point that I highlighted in my speech.